March 20, 2023 •Richard Harmon

 Once i9 decided to formally explore an employee stock ownership plan, the transaction became a top priority.
 After engaging CSG Partners as their ESOP advisor, the company’s president, CFO, and Fiume joined to form a tight-knit project team.
 The troika addressed all due diligence requests, carefully reviewed CSG’s extensive feasibility study, and requested supplemental analyses.

-Four months later, i9 Sports was officially employee-owned.
+Four months later, i9 Sports was officially an ESOP company.

 A Flexibility-Focused Transaction